omerkarakelle/SnailGame/README.md

 # SnailGame
 This is my first game using pygame.
 I am new on programming.
 Therefore, my code can be terrible.
-I used some pictures for background, snails etc. And these pictures are taken from https://www.flaticon.com/
+I used some pictures for background and snail skins.
+These pictures are taken from https://www.flaticon.com/

 Some of those picture are attributed below: